2016 Toa Payoh child abuse case: Ridzuan bin Mega Abdul Rahman

 Ridzuan bin Mega Abdul Rahman, the younger of two children and the only son of his family, was born in Singapore in 1992, sometime between May and July.
 He has an elder sister Norhafizah, who was eight years his senior.

 According to news reports and testimonies of Ridzuan and his family, Ridzuan came from a dysfunctional family background.
 While nothing is known about his father, Ridzuan grew up without his mother, who often faced legal problems with the authorities for drug related offences, and instead, his maternal aunt Kasmah binte Latiff would be the one to care for him.
 Ridzuan was only together with his sister for the first two years of his life; both siblings lived apart from each other for the next fourteen years.
 Still, Ridzuan was the favourite grandchild of his grandmother, who reportedly pampered him and would give him anything he needed.

 In his childhood, Ridzuan was said to be a difficult child to raise and understand.
-His grandmother considered him stupid and his uncles felt he was difficult to understand due to him being quick in his speech and his sentences did not flow.
+His grandmother considered him crazy and his uncles felt he was difficult to understand due to him being quick in his speech and his sentences did not flow.
 Ridzuan also did not perform well in school, as he often failed his subjects in his primary school.
 Often, he was said to be glad when he got zero for his tests and exams.
 The absence of his mother and the lack of supervision from his grandmother may have contributed to his low academic performance in school.

 Ridzuan, who was sorted into the EM3 stream as a result of his grades, also did not have initiative to manage his school work and expected his aunt to do it for him.
 He even skipped classes and school and went out to play, and he always would use his stationary to abuse his aunt if she did not help him do his homework.
 When he grew older, if his aunt refused him money, Ridzuan would hit her, punch the wall, raise his voice or throw things.
 Ridzuan was also said to have low intellect, and was addicted to drugs during his teenage years.
 He even spent time in a boys' home until his release at age 16.
 He went to live with his sister afterwards, thus reuniting with her for the first time, and lived with their stepfather, mother, and his sister's five children.
 Later, the family took Azlin in and their expenses were handled by Ridzuan's sister since they were both under aged.